gbmhunter/MList/README.rst

 ========= ========== =========================================================================================
 Version   Date       Comment
 ========= ========== =========================================================================================
-v1.4.2.0  2014-10-20 An assert is now raised if iterator operations are called before an iterator is assigned to a list, closes #21.
+v1.4.3.0  2014-10-20 Removed the printing of data to ostream, the data object may not support the '<<' operator, closes #23. v1.4.2.0  2014-10-20 An assert is now raised if iterator operations are called before an iterator is assigned to a list, closes #21.
 Refractored the List::Insert() method so that it has the same structure as List::Delete(), closes #13.
 Added unit tests that delete nodes from the start and the end of lists, as well as many from the middle, closes #12.
 Added operator overload for addition of Iterator and integer so we can increment/decrement more than one node at a time, closes #6. v1.4.1.0  2014-10-19 Deleted BasicTests.cpp as it was no longer needed. v1.4.0.0  2014-10-19 Assert is now raised if memory allocation fails when you create a new node, closes #10.
 Renamed BasicTests.cpp to InsertNodeTests.cpp, closes #16.
 Added postfix decrement operator overload for Iterator class, closes #17.
 Added basic example to README, closes #14.